[Opinion] Coronavirus: the Swedish model was worth emulating

 Numbers of confirmed cases and patients in intensive care as well as death rates are all on a welcomed downward trajectory, and that the government has managed to achieve its priorities: ensuring the psychological welfare of the public and avoiding the collapse of the public healthcare system.

-Swedish economy, meanwhile, is faring finer compared to many other European states.
+The Swedish economy, meanwhile, is faring finer compared to many other European states.

 Small and medium size businesses have been able to absorb the financial shocks considerably better than their counterparts in other parts of Europe while both consumer confidence and consumer spending are amongst the highest in the continent.